alexmasselot/kibana-plugin-howto-infra/blog/blog.md

  * ElasticSearch contains 10'000 tweets with geographic coordinates.
  * Kibana is available with default dashboard, searches, visualizations and plugins.
  * Jenkins shows jobs ready to be ran.
+For each plugin, source code is pulled from github repository, packaged and deployed to the Kibana server via ssh.

 We believe that only the seamless integrations process have a chance of being adopted by fellow developpers.
 Remember Larry Wall (Programming Perl, 2nd edition, 1996), laziness, together with impatience and hubris, is one of the three virtues of a good developer.